One Flow. 60% Faster. The Promo Was There. The Checkout Wasn’t Ready for It.

 A/B Testing

-Red label, vertical-card layout, auto-return—validated for faster user decision-making.
+Red label, vertical-card layout, auto-return—validated for faster user decision-making—reducing promo application from 5 taps to 2.

 Follow-up Interviews